NuSkooler/enigma-bbs/docs/configuration/menu-hjson.md

                     ]
                 }
             }

+            //
+            //  If we wanted, we could declare a "HM" MCI key block here.
+            //  This would allow a horizontal matrix style when the matrix art
+            //  loaded contained a %HM code.
+            //
         }
     }
 }
 ```

 In the above entry, you'll notice `form`.
 This defines a form(s) object.
-In this case, a single form
-by ID of `0`.
-The system is then told to use a block only when the resulting art provides a `VM`
+In this case, a single form by ID of `0`.
+The system is then told to use a block only when the resulting art provides a `VM` (*VerticalMenuView*) MCI entry.
+Some other bits about the form:

-(*VerticalMenuView*) MCI entry. `VM1` is then setup to `submit` and start focused via `focus: true`
-as well as have some menu entries ("login", "apply", ...) defined.
-We provide an `argName` for this
+* `VM1` is then setup to `submit` and start focused via `focus: true` as well as have some menu entries ("login", "apply", ...) defined.
+We provide an `argName` of `matrixSubmit` for this element view.
-action as `matrixSubmit`.

-The `submit` object tells the system to attempt to apply provided match entries from any view ID (`*`).
+* The `submit` object tells the system to attempt to apply provided match entries from any view ID (`*`).
- Upon submit, the first match will be executed.
-For example, if the user selects "login", the first entry
- with a value of `{ matrixSubmit: 0 }` will match causing `action` of `@menu:login` to be executed (go
- to `login` menu).
+* Upon submit, the first match will be executed.
+For example, if the user selects "login", the first entry with a value of `{ matrixSubmit: 0 }` will match (due to 0 being the first index in the list and `matrixSubmit` being the arg name in question) causing `action` of `@menu:login` to be executed (go to `login` menu).

 ## ACS Checks
 Menu modules can check user ACS in order to restrict areas and perform flow control.
 See [ACS](acs.md) for available ACS syntax.